 I once told a man with a Slavic accent who was trying to push in front of me at the information desk at Heathrow Airport to get to the back of the queue.
 I saw him and his wife arrive and while she went to the back of the queue, he casually sidled up next to me, jumping in front of a dozen Japanese standing behind me.
 As we inched forward he started to edge in front of me too.
 “I’m in front of you” I told him.
 He smiled and said, “If you want to go in front of me you can.
 It’s a lovely day, there’s no need to spoil it”.

 It was indeed a nice day but the only thing now on my mind was to spoil it – for him.
 After all, he hadn’t only pushed in front of me but also in front of the line of Japanese tourists standing behind me.
 They probably had neither the language skills nor the nerve to tell this man to wait his turn.
 Some had probably not even noticed.
 Others are quite sanguine about such infringements of their rights.
 I’m not though.
-So I told him that I was in front of him, no matter whether it is a beautiful day or not and so were all the people between him and his wife so get to the back of the queue.
+So I told him that I was in front of him, no matter whether it is a beautiful day or not, and so were all the people behind him.
 He just stood there grinning and refusing to move or even look at me.
 So I turned and addressed the startled line of Japanese tourists behind me and told them in a loud voice that this man was queue-jumping and they shouldn’t let him.
 They all averted their eyes, not knowing what was happening or why this madman was addressing them.

 As you can see, my real vocation, as opposed to just my actual job of teaching English, is ‘Policeman of the World’.
 This is unfortunate since I have neither the build, nor the composure to impose my authority on a situation.

-I think the reason I lack composure in such situations is because these little injustices matter a lot to me.
-This means that I am often upset because always and in all places there are people who either couldn’t care less about fairness or judge it differently to me.
-To get upset so often is a recipe for either a nervous breakdown or for a trip to A&E. You see, by the end of my encounter with Ivan the Annoying at Heathrow Airport my pulse was racing, my legs were trembling and my breathing was shallow and rapid.
+I think I lack composure in such situations because these little injustices matter a lot to me.
+This means that I am often upset since always and everywhere are people who either never consider others or judge fairness differently to me.
+To get upset so often does your nerves no good at all.
+By the end of my encounter with Ivan the Annoying at Heathrow Airport my pulse was racing, my legs were trembling and my breathing was shallow and rapid.
 As writers like to say in old-fashioned adventure novels, ‘my blood was up’.
-This isn’t a good if you want to live to be 100 – or to be Policeman of the World.
+This isn’t a good if you want to live to be 100.

-Not being fully in control of my mental and bodily reactions in such situation is unpleasant.
+Not being fully in control of my mental and bodily reactions in such situations is unpleasant.
 The reptilian part of my brain switches on and my normally cool, calm pre-frontal cortex switches off.
-Then I become like a cross between a Captain Caveman and Victor Meldrew.
+Then I become like a hibrid of Captain Caveman and Victor Meldrew.
 All of this is probably why I like that line in Bohemian Rhapsody when Freddie Mercury sings,

 Nothing really matters